mboleary/ars-css-next/README.md

-# ars-css-next
+# Ars CSS NEXT

-The next version of Stylesheets for my website as well as some other projects
+The next version of Stylesheets for my website as well as some other projects.

+This project uses [SASS](https://sass-lang.com/), and is required in order to compile the stylesheets.

+The style system is designed to be modular and provide a framework by which beautiful projects can be created.
+Some demo components are included to show off these styles.

+## Getting started